geoffreylitt/homepage/source/about.html.md

 From 2010 to 2014, I got my B.S. in Electrical Engineering and Computer Science at Yale University, where I played in the all-cello rock band Low Strung.

-I grew up in Tokyo, Japan (日本語話せます) and the Washington, DC area.
+I grew up in Tokyo, Japan (日本語話せます!) and the Washington, DC area.

 ## Let's talk!